spacetelescope/jwst/docs/jwst/outlier_detection/arguments.rst

   Any floating-point value, given as a string, is valid.
   A value of 'INDEF' will use the last zero weight flux.

-``--nlow`` (integer, default=0)
-  The number of low values in each pixel stack to ignore when computing the median value.

-``--nhigh`` (integer, default=0)
-  The number of high values in each pixel stack to ignore when computing the median value.

 ``--maskpt`` (float, default=0.7)
   The percent of maximum weight to use as lower-limit for valid data;
   valid values go from 0.0 to 1.0.